evertheylen/SmartHome/docs/JSON_communication.md

 Response is either `"data" = "success"` or a typical fail message.

-Again, for values you need a `"for"` attribute.
+Again, for a value you need a `"for"` attribute.

 ### Getting